karma-runner/karma-junit-reporter/README.md

     // the default configuration
     junitReporter: {
       outputDir: '',  // results will be saved as $outputDir/$browserName.xml
-      suite: ''
+      suite: '',
+      prefix: ''      // file prefix
     }
   });
 };